 Engineering a realtime event-driven architecture requires deep knowledge of theoretical computer science problems and distributed systems expertise.
 To set out to build your own solution for audience engagement risks complexity, costs, and time.
 The responsibility for realtime communication is best outsourced.

 Here at Ably, we've been solving the difficult problems of realtime solution delivery for years.
-We have an enterprise-ready edge messaging platform with a cloud-based pub/sub messaging platform at its core.
+We have an enterprise-ready edge messaging platform with cloud-based pub/sub messaging at its core.

 Ably can handle dynamic and haphazard network behavior so that developers can use it to build apps and infrastructure that communicate in realtime.
 Ably manages scale, latency, data durability, integrity and storage, seamless connection recovery, along with device interoperability, network outages, encryption, security and authentication, and more.

 Ably technology fits into existing architectures and integrates seamlessly with other systems.
 The following have integrated Ably into their audience engagement solutions:

 - BlueJeans: enables interactive events and webinars for large organizations around the world.

 - Crowdcomms: A digital platform & event framework for virtual meetings, conferences, and live events with engaging features like polls, Q&As, and gamification.

 - Hopin: A virtual venue for creating online events of any type and size, with audience engagement features such as chat rooms, live discussions, and Q&As.

 - Mentimeter: Provides interactive presentations and meetings with features such as live polls, quizzes, and Q&As for 80m users.